+How is it paid?
 Executives are eligible to receive options.
-In FY2020 Zero Exercise Price Options (ZEPOs) were issued, being an option to acquire an ordinary share in Westgold for a zero exercise price. ?
+In FY2020 Zero Exercise Price Options (ZEPOs) were issued, being an option to acquire an ordinary share in Westgold for a zero exercise price.
+Are options eligible for dividends?
 Executives are not eligible to receive dividends on unvested options.
+How much can executives earn?
 The LTI dollar values that executives are entitled to receive as a percentage of their fixed remuneration would not exceed 50% (FY2019: 100%) for the Executive Chairman and 40% (FY2019: 80%) for the other executives.
-The number of options granted were determined using the fair value at the date of grant using a Black and Scholes or Monte Carlo valuation model as appropriate, taking into account the terms and conditions upon which the options were granted Tranche 3 options will vest and become exercisable subject to the following conditions: A service condition which requires: Continued employment for the three-year period from 1 July 2019 to 30 June 2022.
+The number of options granted were determined using the fair value at the date of grant using a Black and Scholes or Monte Carlo valuation model as appropriate, taking into account the terms and conditions upon which the options were granted. bject to the following conditions: How is performance measured?
+Tranche 3 options will vest and become exercisable subject to the following conditions: A service condition which requires: Continued employment for the three-year period from 1 July 2019 to 30 June 2022.
 A performance condition which comprises the following: Relative Total Shareholder Returns (50%); and Return on Capital Employed (50%).
 How is performance measured?
-Relative Total Shareholder Return Performanc e Condition Total Shareholder Return (TSR) is the percentage which takes into account factors such as change The Relative TSR performance condition means superior shareholder returns relative to its peer performance of Westgold against the performan Index.
-The vesting schedule for the Relative TS ges in share price and dividends paic ures Westgold's ability to deliver companies by comparing the TSR ance of the S&P/All Ordinaries Gold Relative TSR Performance % Contribution to the Number of Employee Options to Vest Below Index 0% Equal to the Index 50% Above Index and below 15% above the Index Pro-rata from 50% to 100% 15% above the Index 100% Return on Capital Employed Performance Cor ndition Return on Capital Employed (ROCE) measures management uses capital in seeking to increas schedule for the ROCE measure is as follows: ROCE Performance % Contribution to the Number of Employee Options to Vest Less than or equal to the average annual weigh average cost of capital (WACC) uted 0% WACC (calculated as above) + 3% 50% WACC (calculated as above) + between 3% and 6% Pro-rata from 50% to 100% WACC (calculated as above) + 6% 100% Vhen is performance measured?
-Tranche 3 The measurement date is 31 March 2022 unless otherwise determined by the Board Executives must exercise the options on the vesting date.
-Vhat happens if an executive Where executives cease to be an employee of the Group: eaves? due to resignation or termination for cause, then any unvested options will automatically lapse on the date of the cessation of employment; or due to redundancy, ill health, death or other circumstances approved by the Board, the executive will generally be entitled to a pro-rata number of unvested options based on achievement of the performance measures over the performance period up to the date of cessation of employment; and where an employee ceases employment after the vesting of their options, the options automatically lapse after three months of cessation of employment.
-What happens if there is a change of control? unless the Board determines otherwise on com In the event of a change of control, the perform brought forward to the date of the change of c performance over the shortened period (subject nance-period end date will be ontrol and ZEPO's will vest based or
+Relative Total Shareholder Return Performance Condition Total Shareholder Return (TSR) is the percentage growth in shareholder value, which takes in account factors such as changes in share price and dividends paid.
+The Relative TS performance condition measures Westgold's ability to deliver superior shareholder returns relative to its peer companies by comparing the TSR performance of Westgold against the performance of the S&P/All Ordinaries Gold Index.
+The vesting schedule for the Relative TSR measure is a follows: Relative TSR Performance % Contribution to the Number of Employee Options to Vest Below Index 0% Equal to the Index 50% Above Index and below 15% above the Index Pro-rata from 50% to 100% 15% above the Index 100% Return on Capital Employed Performance Condition Return on Capital Employed (ROCE) measures the efficiency with which management uses capital in seeking to increase shareholder value.
+The vesting schedule for the ROCE measure is as follows: ROCE Performance % Contribution to the Number of Employee Options to Vest Less than or equal to the average annual weighted average cost of capital (WACC) 0% WACC (calculated as above) + 3% 50% WACC (calculated as above) + between 3% and 6% Pro-rata from 50% to 100% WACC (calculated as above) + 6% 100% When is performance measured?
+Tranche 3 The measurement date is 31 March 2022 unless other Executives must exercise the options on the vesting da -